ggtracker/sc2reader/docs/source/usage.rst

     reader = SC2Reader(**options)
     replay = reader.read(file)

-These two top level interfaces should remain fairly stable in the near to mid future.
+These three top level interfaces should remain fairly stable in the near to mid future.